Bitcoin-Wildlife-Sanctuary/bitcoin-circle-stark/README.md

 OP_SHA256 OP_CAT OP_SHA256 OP_CAT OP_SHA256 OP_CAT OP_SHA256
 ```

-We feel that this is the minimal.
+We feel that this is the optimal.

+---

 ### Extract